 What Is The Highest Common Factor: Explained For Primary Parents And Kids

-In this post we will be answering the question “what is the highest common factor” and providing you with all of the information you need to help your child understand this area of maths.
-We’ve also got some questions based around the Highest Common Factor that your child can complete.
+In this post, we will be answering the question “what is the highest common factor” and providing you with all of the information you need to help students understand this area of maths.
+We’ve also got some questions based around the Highest Common Factor that students can complete.

 What is a factor in maths?

 Factors are numbers that fits exactly into other number.
 For example, 5 is a factor of 10; 7 is a factor of 28.
 One way of helping children remember factors is to think of factories – factories make things, and factors make up numbers.

 Another way is to think of them in pairs (factors are friends – they come in pairs!); for example, 5 x 2 = 10, so 5 and 2 are factors of 10; 7 x 4 = 28, so 7 and 4 are factors of 28.
 There are 8 factors of 24: 1, 2, 3, 4, 6, 8, 12 and 24 (1 x 24, 2 x 12, 3 x 8 and 4 x 6).
 Factors are whole numbers rather than decimals.

 A common factor is a factor that is shared by multiple numbers.
 7 is a common factor of 14 and 21, as it fits exactly into both.
 Another example would be the common factors of 8 and 12 which are 1, 2 and 4.

 A visual way to see common factors is by using factor trees for each of the numbers you are trying to find common factors for.
 This will allow you to see both the larger numbers and smaller numbers which are common.
 Another method is writing out each of the factors for the given numbers and underlining any factors which are common.